DovetailSoftware/sdk-docs/docfx_project/articles/overview.md

 The [FChoice.Common]() assembly is designed to provide basic application services such as configuration, logging, cross-platform database access, and structured, localized error handling.
 [FChoice.Common]() will be used by multiple First Choice products and can be used independently of First Choice products by First Choice customers directly.

-The [FChoice.Foundation.Clarify]() assembly provides a specific implementation of the [FChoice.Foundation]() abstraction layer for Amdocs Clarify™ CRM systems.
+The [FChoice.Foundation.Clarify]() assembly provides a specific implementation of the [FChoice.Foundation]() abstraction layer for Amdocs Clarify&trade; CRM systems.
 This assembly adds extra functionality above [FChoice.Foundation]() that is specific to Clarify systems.
 For example, object-oriented access to cached frequently-used data allows easy access to user-defined lists (HGBST's) and global string lists (GBST's) via the ListCache property of ClarifyApplication, country, state, and time zone information via the LocaleCache property, and ADP schema information via the SchemaCache property, and much more.
 For more specific inforamtion on Clarify-specific features in the [FChoice.Foundation.Clarify]() assembly, see the [API reference for the FChoice.Foundation.Clarify]() namespace.

 ## API Toolkits